Beth Mardutho Summer Fellowships

 Internships

 Beth Mardutho is an approved Field Education site for Princeton Theological Seminary.
 Select seminarians may undertake digital humanities internships for both summer and academic-year placements to fulfill degree requirements.
 Interns work on a variety of DH projects from scanning the research library, to cataloging, to TEI/XML encoding journal articles, and more.
-In weekly theological reflection sessions they learn about Syriac Christianity past and present, encounter the Syriac liturgy, and explore academic careers.
+In weekly seminars they learn about Syriac Christianity past and present, encounter the Syriac liturgy, and explore academic careers.
 Interested students should contact Beth Mardutho in winter or early spring for summer internships.

 2024 Fellows & Interns